lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

           "CompositeAlgorithmSignatures2025" which in hex is
       436F6D706F73697465416C676F726974686D5369676E61747572657332303235

-  Domain  Domain separator value for binding the signature to the
+  Label   Signature label value for binding the signature to the
           Composite ML-DSA OID.
-Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
+Additionally, the composite label is passed into the underlying ML-DSA primitive as the ctx.
-          Domain values are defined in the "Domain Separator Values" section below.
+          Signature Label values are defined in the "Signature Label Values" section below.

   PH      The hash function to use for pre-hashing.